Testing the nature of Gauss-Bonnet gravity by four-dimensional rotating black hole shadow: Black hole shadows and observables

 where we have used the relations $\tilde{X}_l=X_r-2R_s$.
 So it is clear that these observables are not independent of each other.
 As shown in Fig. \ref{ppAxy3009}, we can see that if a black hole spin is not very close to its maximum, the shadow is almost round.
 This conclusion is more true when the observer leaves the equatorial plane.
 Adopting this result, one has $R_s\approx2Y_t$, and thus $k_s\approx1/(2-\delta_s)$.
 Moreover, since $\Delta Y\geq\Delta X$, we have $k_s\geq1$.

 For black hole spin $a/M$=0.1, 0.3, 0.5, and 0.9, we calculate these observables when $\theta_0$=$\pi/2$ and $\pi/6$.
 The results indicate that the influence of the spin is mainly on the maximum value of $\alpha$, while on the shadow size $R_s$ is very tiny.
 So we will not show them here.
 The behaviors of observables $\delta_s$ and $k_s$ are exhibited in Fig. \ref{ppOds90}.
 From the figures, we find that both $\delta_s$ and $k_s$ increase with $\alpha$ and $a$, while decrease with $\theta_0$.
 Further comparing with the Kerr black hole case, positive $\alpha$ will increase $\delta_s$ and $k_s$, while negative ones decrease them.
 For example, when $a/M$=0.9, the Kerr black hole has $\delta_s$=13.87\% and $k_s$=1.07 for $\theta_0=\pi/2$.
-Meanwhile, the rotating GB black hole can achieve $\delta_s$=23.61\% and $k_s$=1.13, respectively.
+Meanwhile, the rotating CGB black hole can achieve $\delta_s$=23.61\% and $k_s$=1.13, respectively.
 One can expect, these values get larger for high black hole spin.

-In summary, we obtain the following result: 1) the shadow size $R_s$ is mainly dependent of the GB coupling parameter $\alpha$.
+In summary, we obtain the following result: 1) the shadow size $R_s$ is mainly dependent of the metric parameter $\alpha$.
 Positive $\alpha$ decreases the size, while negative one increases it.
 2) When the black hole approaches its extremal case, the shadow will have larger values of $\delta_s$ and $k_s$.
-We believe these results will provide us the information on how to constraint the black hole spin $a$ and the GB coupling parameter $\alpha$.
+We believe these results will provide us the information on how to constrain the black hole spin $a$ and the parameter $\alpha$.

 Before ending this section, we would like to note that here we only limit our attention in regions I and II, where the black hole always has one horizon at least.
 In region III, it denotes the naked singularity.
 Similarly, a naked singularity can also cast a shadow in the sky of an observer.
 However, its shadow is significantly different from the black hole shadow.
 Generally, the shadow shape of a naked singularity will not be a two-dimensional dark zone, while a one-dimensional opened dark arc.
 Considering that in a realistic scenario, the neighborhood of the arc will also be darkened, and thus there will be a dark lunate shape for the naked singularity.
 On the other side, if the value of the spin does not exceed the extreme case too much, the shape might similar to an extremal black hole.
 Surely, there is no evidence that the naked singularity can exist in our universe beyond the cosmic censorship conjecture.
 It is also worth to consider the shadow cast by a naked singularity.
 However, we only consider the black hole shadow in this paper, and the shadow of the naked singularity is a valuable issue for future.